 Xtreme Outdoor Products Climbing Sticks

-These climbing sticks are very well designed with the comfort of the hunter in mind.
+The climbing sticks from XOP are very well designed with the comfort of the hunter in mind.
 They come in a pack of 4 sticks, each of which measures 34 inches in length.
 It is possible to position them so that you can reach heights of over 20 feet.

 These sticks have been designed with a slight curve to the steps to increase the grip for your feet.
 The steps are stored flat to the heat treated steel stick and cane be simply swung out and locked into place when the stick has been hung on the tree.